Aimsucks/sentry/README.md

 ## Discord

 Head over to the Discord [developer site](https://discord.com/developers/applications) and create a new application.
 Take note of the client ID, client secret, and then create a bot for the application.
 Also note the token for the bot, and put all three of the values into their respective variables in the `.env` file in the `server` directory.
+Make sure to enable the two inputs under `Privileged Gateway Intents`.

 Go to the OAuth 2 page and check `bot` under the `scopes` header and copy the link it generates.
+Once you click `bot`, a new input will appear on the bottom of the page that allows you to select permissions to give the bot. **The bot does not need administrator, but it is highly recommended so the bot can change roles and nicknames of all the users.** In this menu, check:

+* Administrator (optional)
+* Manage Roles
+* Manage Nicknames

-This link will invite the bot to a server of your choosing, so open it and invite it to your development server.
+The generated link will invite the bot to a server of your choosing with those permissions, so open it and invite it to your development server.

 ## ESI